nnamanikester/Campus-Triangle-Screens/README.md

 ### Chat Screen

-The screen that has everything containing chating and contacting.
+The screen that has everything containing chatting and contacting.
 This screen has a top bar with 3 navigation namely:

 - Chats
 - Groups and
 - Contacts

+#### Chats Screen

+This screen will contain the list of available and active chats with the chat history.

+#### Groups Screen

+This screen will contain the list of groups a user is part of and can, by clicking the group, navigate to the groups' messages.

+#### Contacts Screen

+This screen will contain the list of your available contacts that are also using the app and friends you added.

 ### Market Place Screen